Create Healthy Environments With a Bachelor’s in Public Health

-As a Christian university, GCU programs are values-oriented and based on a Christian worldview, so students can develop personal ethics and servant leadership practices that are relevant to public health practice.
-This program empowers students to lead with empathy, kindness, compassion and social justice in order to make the greatest difference in the health of communities.
+As a Christian university, GCU offers faith-integrated courses that are based on a Christian worldview.
+This curriculum promotes the development of personal ethics and servant leadership practices that are relevant to public health practice.
+This program teaches you to lead with empathy, kindness, compassion and social justice in order to provide an opportunity to make a positive difference in the health of communities.

 - The history and philosophy of public health

 - The structure of the U.S. health system and the regulatory dimensions of health policy

 - Global health, the science of human health and the factors that impact health disparities

 - Community assessment and planning, as well as implementation and evaluation of public health interventions

 The Bachelor of Science in Public Health degree program includes a capstone course that gives you the opportunity to integrate and apply your public health knowledge and skills.
 You’ll complete either a 30-hour volunteer service-learning opportunity in the field of public health or a research-based project developing a proposal to address a public health issue.